Final exam study guide: Practice exam 4

 - You want to know whether sight or smell is more important for mice running a maze.
 You train 15 individually-numbered mice until they can successfully navigate a maze without making mistakes.
 You time each mouse as it runs the maze 5 times.
 Then you put blindfolds on each mouse and time it running the maze 5 times.
 Finally, you remove the blindfold and put noseplugs in the mouse's nostrils, and run each mouse through the maze 5 more times.
 Which test should you use?

 - Your friend makes homemade whiskey, and she wants to know if aging it longer makes it taste better.
 In January, she prepares a large batch of whiskey and puts it into an oak barrel to age.
 She takes a sample from the barrel in February and lets you try it, then you try another sample every month for the rest of the year.
-After you have sampled the whiskey 11 times, you review your notes and put the samples in order from worst to best.
+At each tasting, you rate the whiskey on a scale from 1 (horrible) to 100 (delicious).
 Which test should you use?

 - You want to know whether handedness (left or right handed) is associated with latitude.
 You go to 20 cities, from Quito, Ecuador (near the equator) to Fairbanks, Alaska, ask 200 people in each city whether they are right-handed or left-handed, and look up the latitude of each city.
 Which test should you use?